What’s the difference between a cashier’s check and a money order?

 Key takeaways

-- Cashier’s checks are available through banks and credit unions, while money orders can be purchased from a wide range of places, including retail stores, postal service locations, banks and credit unions.
+- Cashier's checks are typically issued by banks and credit unions, while money orders are available at a wider range of locations, such as retail stores and post offices.

-When you have to make a payment but you can’t use a personal check, credit card, cash or a simple digital option like Zelle, a cashier’s check or money order can be a good alternative.
+When you have to make a payment, but you can’t use a personal check, credit card, cash or a digital option like Zelle, a cashier’s check or money order can be a good alternative.

 What is a cashier’s check?